 - Practice initiating and terminating conversations.
 This is a great skill.

 - Offer praise when appropriate.
 Giving praise is a great skill and it helps you to strengthen your self-esteem too..

-- Get practiced at refusing to comply with another person's request, demand or offer rather than always putting other peoples' demands before your own preferences.
+- Get practice at refusing to comply with another person's request, demand or offer rather than always putting other peoples' demands before your own preferences.
 Even if it is a trivial thing, try out saying no and see what happens.

 - Practice making appropriate requests of others.